chenyt31/chenyt31.github.io/_pages/about.md

 [**Project**](https://gravmad.github.io/)
   - GravMAD introduces a sub-goal-driven, language-conditioned framework that combines imitation learning and foundation models for improved 3D task execution and generalization.
+  - Empirical results show that GravMAD outperforms existing methods by 28.63% on novel tasks and 13.36% on seen tasks, demonstrating its effectiveness in multi-task learning and generalization in 3D manipulation.
 </div>
 </div>